 One of the least expensive ringlights currently available, the RL-59N has a guide number of 46 at ISO 100 and is available for Canon models, and comes with 55, 58, 62 and 67mm adapter rings so you can use it on several different lenses.
 Special Adorama price: $89.

 You don't necessarily need flash to illuminate your tiny subjects, but there are times when you may need to bounce in something.
 The PhotoFlex 12" Lite-Disc kit consists of a white/translucent disc that can be held above your subject to diffuse harsh direct sunlight, while the white/gold and white/silver litediscs can bounce in light as you need it.
-With multiple discs that can be used simultaneously as needed, it provides a lot of flexibility for $109.95 from Adorama.
+With multiple discs that can be used simultaneously as needed, it provides a lot of inexpensive flexibility for $19.95 from Adorama.

 Olympus SRF-11 TTL Ring Flash